 If you discover bedbugs or pests in your home, notify your landlord immediately.
 If you talk in person or on the phone, follow up with an email so your conversation is recorded in writing.
 Your landlord will then have 72 hours to conduct an inspection of the unit and to begin taking action.

 If you are unable to eliminate household pests, the landlord is obliged to hire a professional exterminator.
-Learn about common household pests including how identify them and get rid of them from your living space.

 TIP: Consider checking the Bed Bug Registry before choosing an apartment to see if reports of bedbugs are frequent in the building.